aquasecurity/starboard-octant-plugin/README.md

 ```

 > In the example above we are using the Starboard CLI to populate the vulnerability information.
 However, another option
-> might be an operator which populates the Starboard CRDs.
-No matter how the CRDs are created, they are visible within
+> might be the [operator][starboard-operator] which populates the Starboard CRDs.
+No matter how the CRDs are created,
-> Octant.
+> they are visible within Octant.

 You can now display the vulnerabilities reports in the Octant interface by following these steps: